- What is it?

 - How long does it take to have it whitelisted?

-- It takes approximately 5 mins to have it whitelisted, once we have seen your e-mail request. send the redirect_uri to firstname.lastname@example.org and we will confirm once it has been whitelisted.
+- We will whitelist is as soon as we process your email request.
+Send the redirect_uri to firstname.lastname@example.org and we will confirm once it has been whitelisted.

 - What format should it have?